gonzalocibeira/Anki_JPDeck_Autobuilder/README.md

 - `fetch_wikipedia_ja_definition` retrieves the introductory extract from Japanese Wikipedia and trims filler text for a concise definition.
 If Wikipedia lacks a result, `fetch_kotobank_ja_definition` falls back to the Kotobank 国語辞典 for a short definition.
    - `fetch_duckduckgo_image` searches DuckDuckGo's image index for a representative image, downloading the first suitable thumbnail.
 The lookup adapts by trying the original term, its reading, and the leading English glosses until an image is found.
    - `generate_term_audio` synthesizes Japanese text-to-speech (if gTTS is installed) so the resulting notes can play back pronunciation audio inside Anki.

+   Grammar rows skip the external dictionary/image lookups but call `generate_grammar_audio` to synthesize gTTS clips for each example sentence.
 3. **Assemble card data** – The collected fields are wrapped in a `CardData` dataclass, which formats the Anki note fields (including an `<img>` tag when an image is available).
 4. **Configure deck** – If `--new-deck` is enabled (default), fresh deck/model IDs are generated and persisted to `anki_deck_builder.config.json`.
 Otherwise, existing IDs are loaded so new notes merge with an existing deck on import.
 5. **Build notes** – The script iterates over the enriched cards, creating `genanki.Note` instances using the vocabulary model.
 Grammar rows use a dedicated grammar model with a separate layout.